tyrel-glass/Public-VLP-Dataset/README.md

 # Public-VLP-Dataset
-Data for article:
+Data supporting the article:
-format of data....
+## Large Experimental Data Set  for Visible Light Positioning Using Machine Learning and Channel Model Calibration
+Only 10 rows have been included in the dataset pending publication of the article